 When George Washington arrived in New York City in April of 1789, his task was clear: he needed to invent the American presidency.
 The means of achieving this, however, were undefined.
 Washington's challenge and dilemma were in setting precedents in almost every political and social aspect of the new office.

 Hiring servants and retaining them was a top priority.
 Lear assembled fourteen servants: a coachman, porter, cook, valet de chambre, maids, footmen, laundresses, and the steward of the house who would supervise them all, Samuel Fraunces.
-In addition to this staff, seven slaves traveled north with the Washingtons, including Billy Lee, Washington's personal body servant since the 1760s.
+In addition to this staff, seven enslaved workers traveled north as well, including Ona Judge, Martha Washington's personal maid.

 The first floor of the home provided room for an office, a large dining room for formal dinners and receptions, and a smaller dining room in the rear to be used as a sitting room or a second room for crowded dinners.
 The second floor contained a drawing room and bedrooms for the family.
 The secretaries had two bedrooms on the third floor, with the remaining servants occupying the rest of the third floor and part of the attic.

 Washington decided to maintain one levee on Tuesday afternoon and extend invitations to official dinners, usually held on Thursdays.
 Washington's levee was a formal affair, an opportunity for official characters and individuals of distinction to call on the president.
 At exactly three o'clock, the large dining room was opened and Colonel Humphreys announced the gentlemen individually.
 They bowed, then eventually formed a circle around the room.
 Washington then spoke with each visitor for a few moments and by four o'clock it was over.